ossf/Memory-Safety/docs/revised-stream-4-language.md

 The work we plan to do to reduce the number of memory safety vulnerabilities consists of five parts.

 1. Wherever possible, move the internet’s most critical software to memory safe by default languages with an efficient strategy that emphasizes upgrading the most security-sensitive components first.
-2. When it is not possible/practical to move critical software to a memory safe by default language, move the software to a language specification which reduces memory safety vulnerabilities and use tools to enforce the specification's rules[^1].
-3. Invest in the tools that allow systems engineers to move lower-level systems-level code to a memory safe by default language.
+2. Invest in the tools that allow systems engineers to move lower-level systems-level code to a memory safe by default language.
 This will allow us to have impact beyond just the most critical projects.
 We will focus on tools for systems-level code because it is the most ubiquitous and vulnerable software in the ecosystem, and it is the most likely to be written in memory unsafe by default languages.
-4. Invest in tools/specifications that improve memory safety when a migration to a memory safe by default language is not possible.
+3. Invest in tools/specifications that improve memory safety when a migration to a memory safe by default language is not possible [^1].
-5. Invest in educating software engineers at all levels about the importance of memory safety and that skills for reliably and securely engineering computer software are critical
+4. Invest in educating software engineers at all levels about the importance of memory safety and that skills for reliably and securely engineering computer software are critical

 [^1]: https://github.com/isocpp/CppCoreGuidelines

+### Moving critical software infrastructure to memory safe by default languages

+This component of our strategy will rely on [Prossimo](https://www.memorysafety.org/), a project run by the nonprofit [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/).
+The Prossimo project works to identify the most critical software infrastructure that needs to be moved to a memory safe by default language, plan effective and efficient migrations with stakeholders, and oversee execution of the plans.

+The top-level risk criteria that Prossimo uses to identify potential investments is:

+1. Very widely used (nearly every server and/or client)
+2. On a network boundary
+3. Performing a critical function
+4. Written in languages that do not provide memory safety by default (e.g. C, C++)

+Of software that fits those criteria, the following opportunity criteria are evaluated:

+1. Is this a library or component that can be used in many different projects?
+2. Can we efficiently replace key components with existing memory safe libraries?
+3. Are funders willing to fund the work?
+4. Are the maintainers on board and cooperative?

+Based on all of the above criteria, there are Prossimo initiatives underway for the Linux kernel and applications and libraries related to Transport Layer Security (TLS), Domain Name System (DNS), and Network Time Protocol (NTP).

+### Investing in Safer Systems Development Tools

+Much of the world’s most ubiquitous and critical software is lower-level systems software that underlies almost every computing device in the world (e.g. kernels, basic networking functionality, timekeeping).
+It’s in banks, hospitals, and government systems.
+This software is typically written in a memory unsafe by default language called C, because for much of computing history C was the go-to language for systems software development.

+Because lower-level software has more operational constraints than higher-level software (e.g. it typically cannot tolerate a runtime or memory management via garbage collection), developing a memory safe language suitable for systems software is particularly challenging.
+The Rust language has met that challenge, however, and is an excellent candidate for replacing C in many systems applications.

+We plan to invest in the tools that allow systems engineers to move their software to Rust.
+This means investing in improving package management, compilers, and Foreign Function Interface (FFI) generators.
+In many cases this will include providing interfaces compatible with existing widely-used components to enable transition.
+With these tools, adoption of a memory safe by default alternative will scale much faster without replication of efforts.
+We also propose to invest in similar efforts in the Go and Java communities.
+Both languages are frequently used for systems-level and network applications, including in security-sensitive environments.
+We propose to reach out to the community through a series of grant-making efforts focused on the same priorities and criteria described above, initially targeting  existing projects that need an extra push to get to a production release and adoption and those that may help other workstreams in this plan.
+These investments will be made primarily via ISRG, the Rust Foundation for Rust-related work, the Eclipse Foundation for Java-related work, and independent grants for Go-related work.

+### Invest in tools and specifications that improve memory safety when migration is not possible

+When movement to a memory safe by default language is not possible, we will invest in tools that improve memory safety in C and C++ code bases - including specifications and automated tools.

+TO DO - need examples.

+### Invest in Education

+TO DO